RedHat-Middleware-Workshops/cloud-native-workshop-v2m4-guides/high-performing-cache-services.md

 ##### Building and Deploying Application to OpenShift

-ackage the cart application via clicking on `Package for OpenShift` in `Commands Palette`:
+Package the cart application via clicking on `Package for OpenShift` in `Commands Palette`:

 ![codeready-workspace-maven]({% image_path quarkus-dev-run-packageforOcp.png %})